VisTrails/VisTrails/doc/usersguide/cltools.rst

 * **input** - create input port for this arg
 * **output** - create output port for this arg
+* **inputoutput** - create both input and output port for this arg.
+The type must be **File** and a copy of the original file will be processed and used as output.
 * **constant** - use "port name" directly as a constant string

 CLASS indicates the port type and can be one of the following. **String** is used by default.